BE PART OF THE STORY: THE NEXT CHAPTER

 Rehearsal, classroom, and backstage space

-Flexibility to support new works, innovative staging, and community partnerships
+Flexibility for new works, innovative staging, and community partnerships

-This future theatre is about more than square footage.
-It’s about creating an artistic home that:
+This expansion is about more than square footage.
+It's about what becomes possible:

 Welcomes everyone, with accessibility woven into the experience from front of house to backstage